 Whatever new method Wednesday is using for dancing seems to be paying off.
 This morning she had a couple hundred elven gold coins more than she did last night.
-Seems to be paying off.
-Perhaps she found a better venue for her skills here in an elven city.
+Based on the increased revenue, perhaps she found a better venue for her skills.

 Early Evening, April 19, Year of the Earth Rabbit

 Today passed again in service.
 I have made many good contacts here in Ttaeladra, particularly among the adherents of the goddess Saeil.
 We share much in the service of the solar deities.
 They will make good allies against the evil tide.